Marketing Best Practices

 Your competitors can provide some ideas, so do a short study on how they’re marketing themselves and their properties, then think about how you can differentiate and stand out in comparison.

 Spending the time to clearly define your unique differentiators will help set the foundation for your future marketing communications and materials.

-What is a real estate marketing plan (and why do you need one)?
+What is a real estate marketing plan?
+And how do you write one?